bookofproofs/bookofproofs.github.io/_sources/history/14th-century/paramesvara.md

 **Paramesvara** was an Indian astronomer and mathematician who wrote many commentaries on earlier works as well as making observations.

+### Mathematical Profile (Excerpt):
+1. Compiled classical mathematical texts such as Lilavati and Bijaganita and wrote commentaries on them.
+2. Developed a set of calculations for prediction of solar and lunar eclipses.
+3. Developed an astronomical tables for tracking movements of celestial bodies.
+4. Authored the texts Siddhanta Shiromani and Karanapaddhati.
+5. Developed a technique for calculating the area of an irregularly shaped figure.
+6. Developed an algebraic system for solving equations with multiple unknowns.
+7. Improved methods of expressing large numbers and fractions.

-Born about 1370 Alattur, Kerala, India.
-Died about 1460 India.
+Born about 1370, Alattur, Kerala, India.
+Died about 1460, India.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Paramesvara/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Paramesvara/)